Composable security of delegated quantum computation: Reduction to local criteria

 From \eqnref{eq:sa.lem.verif.2} we have that $\trace{\phi^{\ok}_{AR_1}} = 1 - \trace{\phi^{\err}_{R_2B}} \close{\bar{\eps}_2} p^{\psi}$.
 The generalized trace distance (see \appendixref{app:dist}) between the two states from \eqnref{eq:sa.lem.verif.1} is thus bounded by $\bar{D}\left(\phi^{\ok}_{AR_1}, p^{\psi}\cU(\psi_{AR_1})\right) \leq \bar{\eps}_1 + \bar{\eps}_2 = \eps_{\text{ver}}$.
 From \lemref{lem:purified}, we can upper bound the purified distance with the generalized trace distance, and get $P\left(\phi^{\ok}_{AR_1}, p^{\psi}\cU(\psi_{AR_1})\right) \leq \sqrt{2\eps_{\text{ver}}}$.
 We can now apply Uhlmann's theorem to the purified distance (see \lemref{lem:uhlmann}) and find that since $\cU(\psi_{AR_1})$ is a pure state, there exists a $\sigma_{R_2B}$ such that $P\left(\phi^{\ok}_{AR_1R_2B}, p^{\psi}\cU(\psi_{AR_1}) \tensor \sigma_{R_2B}\right) = P\left(\phi^{\ok}_{AR_1}, p^{\psi}\cU(\psi_{AR_1})\right)$.
 Hence by \lemref{lem:purified}, \eqnref{eq:sa.lem.blind.1}, and the triangle inequality,

 Combining this with our bound for \eqnref{eq:sa.lem.goal.2}, we prove the lemma. \end{proof}

-In the following theorem we consider the case of an initial state arbitrarily entangled between Alice and Bob.
-We reduce this case to the separable state case treated in \lemref{lem:sa.comp} with an increase of the error by a factor of $(\dim \hilbert_A)^2$.
+We now generalize this lemma to initial states that may be entangled between Alice and Bob.
+Since protocols can require part of Alice's input to be classical, we consider initial states of the form $\psi_{A_CA_QBR}$, where the register $A_C$ is classical, $A_Q$ is quantum, and $A_QBR$ may be arbitrarily entangled.
+We reduce this case to the separable state case treated in \lemref{lem:sa.comp} with an increase of the error by a factor of $(\dim \hilbert_{A_Q})^2$.